adityaraj0109/Student-Hub/README.md

 <br>
 ![Screenshot(6)](https://user-images.githubusercontent.com/78218150/139648262-071a0e04-204a-4ffe-83d4-73282816896b.png)
 <br><br>
 <i>The website is still under develpoment.
 'Privacy Policy' and 'TnC' pages links have been disabled for now.
-We'll update them as soon as we are possible. </i>
+We'll update them as soon as possible. </i>